drdaemos/xc5-docs/en/changing_store_logic/creating_custom_email_notifications.md

 After writing this code to the file, you should load it into system.
 It can be done using one of the two methods:

 1.  by re-installing this module,
-2.  by {% link "loading the YAML file manually" HyO6s-3XP %}.
+2.  by {% link "loading the YAML file manually" rkBxHEfHw %}.

 You can also change the mail templates to make use of the default **subject** and **body** text, preset in the _translation_ parameter, like this: